 Many athletes have used Runalyze to help them prepare for distance races like a marathon.
 Runalyze has proven to be a useful tool to help you maximize your fitness, avoid overtraining, and predict race day performance via your regularly logged workouts.

-Runalyze has many synchronization options, including Garmin, Strava, Polar, Fitbit, and more.
-Plus, it works with many running pods and sensors, such as Stryd and RunScribe.
+Runalyze has many synchronization options, including Garmin, Strava, Polar, Fitbit, etc. Plus, it works with many running pods and sensors, such as Stryd and RunScribe.
 This way, you can sync biometrics such as heart rate, oxygen levels, and pace/total duration of an activity to allow Runalyze to measure your performance.

 Once you’ve created your account, your dashboard displays an Automatic Sync tab at the top, where you can click on the approved device that you’re using.